 Reading is fundamental for our children’s learning and development.
 While some parents choose to implement a reading routine as an absolute activity, some parents opt to reward their kids for completing each book they read.

 The Reading Journal for Kids Toolkit comes with a printable Reading Certificate and Reading Bucks.
-Both of which are great tools to encourage and motivate kids to read.
+Both of these are great tools to encourage and motivate kids to read.

 Reading Certificate.
 When kids feel accomplished they tend to feel more inspired and motivated.
 Recognizing their efforts by granting them a Book Completion Certificate helps fuel their excitement for reading!